Print and Emboss Cards

 Or you can go all out and print the entire embossed area like this.
 The photo just does not do this one justice, but even so don’t expect 100% perfect results because the paper deforms as it goes through the embossing process.

 Once you have a template, you can pick out just one key element to print if you like, as I’ve done here with the Darice Butterfly on Flower folder.

 I used the same idea here, with the Darice Bird on Branch folder except that I used the sketch tool in Silhouette Studio to give the bird a hand drawn look.

 And I think this card I made with the Darice Boot Tracks folder is my favorite.
 This is an unusual, inverted folder so the boot prints are indented instead of raised.
 Wouldn’t this be great for Operation Write Home?

 I will be my sharing templates soon, but wanted to go ahead and get this posted, so please check back.
 And if you can help me spread the word with a pin, tweet or FaceBook post, that’d be most appreciated.

-Update: templates and tutorials are here!
+Update: tutorials are here!